What is a Section 24(c) special local need registration?

 - Requested to control the introduction or spread of an invasive pest not previously found in the U.S.

 - “Emergency” rests on the potential of an invasive species to cause a significant economic loss.

 - May be authorized for up to three years.

 - Requested to control a pest that will cause a significant risk to human health.

 - “Emergency” based upon the risk to human health from the pest to be controlled.

 - May be authorized for up to one year.

-- May only be issued when there is an immediate need for a specific, quarantine, or public health exemption in situations involving an unpredictable emergency situation when the time from discovery of the emergency to the time when the pesticide use is needed is insufficient to allow for the authorization of an exemption through normal means.
+- May only be issued when there’s immediate need for a specific, quarantine, or public health exemption in situations.
+This is when involving an unpredictable emergency situation.
+If time from emergency to the time when the pesticide use is needed is insufficient for authorization.

 - NMDA must confer with and receive verbal authorization from U.S. EPA before issuance.
-U.S. EPA performs a preliminary review to ensure there are no concerns and whether the appropriate safety findings required by the Food Quality Protection Act (FQPA) can be made.
-If authorized by the U.S. EPA, a state or federal agency may issue a crisis exemption allowing the use for up to 15 days.
+U.S. EPA performs a preliminary review to ensure there are no concerns.
+They also check whether the appropriate safety findings required by the Food Quality Protection Act (FQPA) can be made.
+If authorized by the U.S. EPA, a state or federal agency may issue a crisis exemption.
+This would allow the use for up to 15 days.